DavideP02/Liceo_5/Inglese/14.VirginiaWoolf/2021 04 29 - Virginia Woolf.md

 This is taken from the very end of the novel: all the guests have finally arrived to the party, but the festive atmosphere is ruined by the news of Septimus’ suicide.

-Semptimus’ death is described through a series of expressions (==TODO aggiungere expressions da slide 14==) that emphasise the **brutality of the act**.
+Semptimus’ death is described through a series of expressions ( TODO ==aggiungere expressions da slide 14==) that emphasise the **brutality of the act**.

-==TODO aggiungere slide 15== + She understands that he payed to much attention to appearance and to social life
+TODO ==aggiungere slide 15== + She understands that he payed to much attention to appearance and to social life